Eden Log: Synopsis

 Shortly after, the mutants resume their assault on the botanist's lab, and the botanist flees, leaving the man behind.
-After escaping a mutant, the man catches up with the botanist, who's revealed to be a woman.
+After escaping a mutant, the man catches up with the botanist, who is revealed to be a woman.
 The two are now on an elevator, and during their ascension, the man is suddenly overwhelmed by a sexual urge, that quickly degenerates to the point that he brutally rapes the botanist.
-She's traumatized, but the man seems to have lost control of himself only temporarily, due to the peculiar sort of mutation he's experiencing.
+She is traumatized, but the man seems to have lost control of himself only temporarily, due to the peculiar sort of mutation he is experiencing.
 He realizes he had killed the architect as well, before blacking out.

 The botanist agrees to follow the man, despite being still wary of him.
 Together, the two traverse several tunnels, and eventually stumble upon the location of a technician who merged with the plant to stop the mutation.
 Fending off the mutants, they reach the sap collector at Level -1.
-The botanist sees white cubes with human workers inside, and realizes that's where the infected are stored, not to be cured but to be exploited for energy themselves: the dangerous "secret" the corporate woman from the registrations had alluded to.
+The botanist sees white cubes with human workers inside, and realizes that is where the infected are stored, not to be cured but to be exploited for energy themselves: the dangerous "secret" the corporate woman from the registrations had alluded to.

 The botanist begins convulsing and realizes she had been infected by the man when he raped her.
 She tosses him a final data chip with recordings, then runs away, back into the tunnels.

 Proceeding upward, the man emerges in a chamber that he seems to recognize.
 He sneaks into a surveillance room and begins watching the videos and piecing all the information together, finally rediscovering his own identity: his name is Tolbiac and is the commander of the security force tasked to quell the rebellion.
 After being infected, he killed in a rage the guard who was with him, losing his memory afterwards.
 The computer system now confirms his mission was successful, having killed the architect, stopped the revolt, and recovered all the data from the technicians.
 A group of guards enter the room and, upon recognizing their chief, stand by waiting for orders.

 On the surface, Tolbiac is saluted by Eden Log's corporate people for protecting the company's secrets as he stands in front of an animated board depicting the full process of the power harvesting procedure: the immigrant workers are purposely sent to the lowest levels, given sap to energize them, then work until they are depleted or dead as their energy is harvested to power the city above; this is society's way to "integrate" the immigrant populations.

-Tolbiac decides to break this cycle of exploitation, as he walks into the tree's main chamber and plugs himself in, causing the plant to undergo explosive growth, which destroys the power plant and causes a full blackout in the surrounding city and denying the means for the corporation to exploit the immigrants ever again..
+Tolbiac decides to break this cycle of exploitation, as he walks into the tree's main chamber and plugs himself in, causing the plant to undergo explosive growth, which destroys the power plant and causes a full blackout in the surrounding city and denying the means for the corporation to exploit the immigrants ever again.
 The tree's growth overruns the city, while a single tear falls down from Tolbiac's eye.